-The Pension Board has continued to develop the overall governance of the Fund in its role of assisting the Administering Authority in ensuring compliance within the LGPS regulations, along with the administration of the Fund.
-One of the main priorities of the Board has been improving the administration of the fund through the development of performance data to ensure the fund meets its statutory requirements.
-In terms of fund administration, over the last year the Nottinghamshire Pensions Office has continued to build on the implementation of the scheme administration strategy by supporting scheme employers to meet their statutory requirements.
-The Strategy was implemented in April 2017 and outlines the responsibilities and procedures to be followed by employers and the administration team.
-The delivery of the administration service is not the responsibility of just the administering authority but is dependent on effective joint working with all scheme employers.
-Timeliness and accuracy are an important element of delivering a high quality service to scheme employers and scheme members.
-Legislation dictates minimum standards that pension schemes should meet and over the coming year the Pensions Regulator will be requiring all Administration Authorities to evidence good practice by reporting on various activities including data quality, which is essential in the administration of pension benefits to members.
-In addition work commenced to fulfil the requirements of HMRC's guaranteed minimum pension (GMP) reconciliation.
+Focussing on fund administration, the Nottinghamshire Pensions Office has continued to build on the implementation of the scheme administration strategy by supporting scheme employers to meet their statutory requirements.
+The Strategy was implemented in April 2017 and outlines the responsibilities and procedures to be followed by employers.
+We must emphasise that the administration service is not just the responsibility of the administering authority but is dependent on effective joint working with all scheme employers.
+Timeliness and accuracy are an important element of delivering a high-quality service to scheme employers and our scheme members.
+Legislation dictates the minimum standards that pension schemes should meet.

+Over the coming year, the Pensions Regulator will be requiring all Administration Authorities to evidence good practice by reporting on various activities including data quality which is essential in the administration of pension benefits to members.
+We take this responsibility very seriously.